 So it is time to do a health check.
 It makes sense.
 Every year you go to a doctor to have your body signs checked for hidden problems.
 We can do the same thing with your tax return.

 If you received a letter from the IRS with the letter number 6173, 6174, or 6174-A, you have a serious problem.
 The IRS is using data mining techniques to identify the most likely crypto traders who have failed to report their cryptos correctly.

 If you got one of these letters, they have targeted you.
 You have a short window of time to amend your prior tax returns and seek tax amnesty to avoid penalties.
-In this post, I’m going to discuss these based on my free downloadable health check, Do My Crypto Tax Returns Need Surgery?.
+In this post, I’m going to discuss these based on my downloadable health check, Do My Crypto Tax Returns Need Surgery?.

 Key Indicators That You Need Your Crypto Taxes Fixed

-I’m going to let you in on four of the 13 questions that are in my free health check.
+I’m going to let you in on four of the 13 questions that are in my health check.
 In the downloadable PDF, I walk you through answering each question for each year that you’ve traded.
 The additional questions also look at what is on your previous tax returns.
 Then I ask some diagnostic questions to help you determine if you need your crypto taxes fixed.

 - Did you have crypto mining or wage income paid in cryptos?

 - Did you suffer significant loss from financial or Ponzi scams?

 - How many crypto exchange accounts did you have?
 Do not include accounts from these U.S. exchanges: Coinbase, Coinbase Pro/GDAX, Bitquick, Bittrex, Gemini, itBit, Kraken, Poloniex/Circle, or Uphold.

 - Would the combined total of all the maximum balances of these non-US exchanges be greater than $10,000 in value during the year?
 (Yes or No)